shanky-259/Averaged_perceptron/README.md

 	python3 perceplearn.py [trainingfile] [modelfile]
 	python3 percepclassify [modelfile] < [testfile] > [outputfile]

-NOTE : My implementation of postrain.py and postag.py uses same formatting of trainingfile
+NOTE : My implementation of perceplearn.py is based on the input and formatting of nblearn.
-       as perceplearn.py and percepclassify.py , i.e. perceplearn.py and percepclassify.py are implemented on the
-       training data which is formatted in POS tagging format which can be changed as and when required,hence is a general perceptron.

 Part 4 :